 });

-Once your endpoint is ready, you need to register it with the service that will send the webhook notifications.
-This process varies depending on the platform, but typically involves:
+Once your endpoint is ready, you need to register it with the external service.
+This process varies depending on the service, but typically involves:

 app.post('/webhook', (req, res) => {